Ahmed Taleb Ibrahimi: Torture under Benbella

 Following the orders of President Benbella, Ahmed was arrested and jailed in Algerian prisons in July 1964.
-These horrible 8 months were considerably worse than the 5 years spent in French prisons.
-Indeed, during this time he was repeatedly tortured in an egregious way by some of his countrymen.
+These horrible 8 months were considerably worse than the 5 years he spent in French prisons.
+Indeed, during this time he was repeatedly tortured in an egregious manner by some of his countrymen.
 It is worthwhile to remind the reader that during the Algerian revolution (1954–1962), the International Community strongly condemned France for torturing Algerians.
-Alas, even after Algeria became independent, some Algerians themselves, with President Benbella at the helm perpetuated this barbaric practice against his jail companions.
-In fact, it is alarmingly sickening that although Benbella and Ahmed were amongst many inmates within the same French prison in the late 1950s, becoming by default “brothers in arms”, Benbella later became President, executed some of his companions, and wished to do the same with Ahmed.
+Alas, even after Algeria became independent, some Algerians themselves, with President Benbella at the helm perpetuated this barbaric practice against Ahmrd and his jail companions.
+In fact, it is alarmingly sickening that although Benbella and Ahmed were amongst many inmates within the same French prison in the late 1950s, becoming by default “brothers in arms”, Benbella later became president, executed some of his companions, and wished to do the same with Ahmed.
 The latter was lucky enough that the-then Defense Minister Houari Boumediene intervened to spare him.
 What was then the “crime” of Ahmed Taleb-Ibrahimi?
 He simply did not agree with the policies and direction of Benbella, and refused to work with him.

 In February 1965, Ahmed was released weakened by the excruciating episode he endured.
-He traveled to Switzerland to heal emotionally and physically with some of the other inmates who were lucky to make it alive under Benbella’s heinous torture.
+He traveled to Switzerland to heal emotionally and physically with some of the other inmates who were lucky to make it out alive from having been under Benbella’s heinous torture.
 Upon his return, he resumed work in the hospital and strenuously endeavored to enjoy and make up the missed moments with his family.
-Unfortunately, 3 months later Cheikh Bachir died on 20 May 1965.
-And a month later, on June 19, 1965 Benbella was overthrown via a bloodless coup by Defense Minister Houari Boumediene who will become President of Algeria.
+Three months later Cheikh Bachir died on 20 May 1965.
+And a month later, on 19 June 1965, Benbella was overthrown via a bloodless coup d'etat by Defense Minister Houari Boumediene who became President of Algeria.